BankkRoll/Social-Feeds/README.md

 ## Overview

-`SocialFeeds` is a simple alternative to Linktree, built using ThirdWeb and Firebase.
+`SocialFeed` is a simple alternative to Linktree, built using ThirdWeb and Firebase.
 It allows you to create a custom profile where you can link all your social media accounts, websites, and more in one place.

 ## Features